fulstak/rhombus-wiki/content/_index.md

 ---
-title: Particl Wiki
+title: Rhombus Wiki
-subtitle: Knowledge base for all the tutorials, howtos and in-depth explanations for Particl Project, the privacy-focused cryptocurrency & platform
+subtitle: Knowledge base for all the tutorials, howtos and in-depth explanations for Rhombus Project, the privacy-focused cryptocurrency & platform
 ---

 {{< hint info >}}
-**New to Particl?**\
+**New to Rhombus?**\
 Check out our **[Getting started](/tutorial/getting-started/)** guide!
 {{< /hint >}}

 ## Wiki sections

-Particl Wiki is split into four thematic sections – informative **Learn** articles, **Tutorials** with guides and howto's, **Help & Support** when things break and you need assistance and finally **Dev docs** with technical documentation for developers.
+Rhombus Wiki is split into four thematic sections – informative **Learn** articles, **Tutorials** with guides and howto's, **Help & Support** when things break and you need assistance and finally **Dev docs** with technical documentation for developers.

 You can also browse [list of used tags](/tags) instead if that's what you prefer.

 {{< columns >}}

-{{< huge-button relref="/learn/" icon="learn" title="Learn" desc="Discover Particl and its features" class="learn --full-width" >}}
+{{< huge-button relref="/learn/" icon="learn" title="Learn" desc="Discover Rhombus and its features" class="learn --full-width" >}}

 <--->